 Unlike the GapCard, which can only be used at Gap-branded stores, the Gap Visa can be used anywhere that Visa is accepted.

 You’ll get the same benefits as you get with the GapCard, but you’ll also earn 1X point per $1 spent on all other purchases.

 Like the Gap Card, the Gap Visa doesn’t have an annual fee, but it does have a high APR.

 Earning Gap Silver status

 If you’re a GapCard or Gap Visa cardmember, you can earn Gap Silver status by earning 5,000 points.
 That means you’d have to spend at least $1,000 at Gap stores to qualify, or $5,000 at non-branded stores.

-As a Gap Silver status member, you’ll get added perks like a 20% quarterly bonus, a choose your own sales day, free online shipping, and free alterations at Banana Republic.
+As a Gap Silver status member, you’ll get added perks like a 20% quarterly bonus, a choose your own sales day, free three-to-five-day business day shipping, and free alterations at Banana Republic.

 How to apply for a Gap credit card

 Applying for a Gap credit card is easy; you can complete the application online in just a few minutes.
 It will ask you for your name, address, Social Security number, and income.
 You’ll receive a decision right away.
 If you’re denied, you’ll receive a notification in the mail detailing the reason why you’re not eligible at this time.

 Is a Gap credit card right for you?